DHTMLX/docs-suite/docs/grid/usage.md

 **Related sample:** [Grid.
 Grouping counters and empty groups](https://snippet.dhtmlx.com/f4a5voun?mode=wide)

 - `counter` - (optional) defines the text rendered next to the group name in the column with grouped data, *true* by default
-    - if set to *true*, the current number of rows of the group is rendered in brackets, e.g. *(2)*
+    - if set to *true*, Grid renders the current number of rows of the group in brackets, e.g. *(2)*
-    - if set to *false*, only the group name is rendered
+    - if set to *false*, Grid renders only the group name
     - if set to a *function*, it takes the group header row as a parameter and returns the string to render.
-The returned value is inserted as HTML, so it may contain markup; an empty string renders no counter.
+Grid inserts the returned value as HTML, so it may contain markup; an empty string renders no counter.
 The row gives access to the `$count`, `$totalCount` and `$by` service properties and to every aggregated field of the `map` object of the level

-The counter is a part of the default template of the column with grouped data, so it is ignored when the [`column`](#configuration-of-the-column-property-of-the-group-object) object carries a custom `template`.
-The same text is used as the tooltip of the cell.
+The counter is a part of the default template of the column with grouped data, so Grid ignores it when the [`column`](#configuration-of-the-column-property-of-the-group-object) object carries a custom `template`.
+The same text serves as the tooltip of the cell.

 ~~~jsx {8-9}
 const grid = new dhx.Grid("grid_container", {